 Our cost of revenue consists of the cost of product, software subscriptions, maintenance services, personnel costs, third party logistics, freight, warranty fulfillment costs, and overhead.

 Cost of products includes the manufacturing cost of our additive manufacturing products and consumables.
-We primarily utilize third party manufacturers for the production of our additive manufacturing hardware while we utilize our own manufacturing facilities and personnel for the production of our consumables.
-The costs of revenue for internally manufactured products include the cost of raw materials, labor conversion costs, and overhead related to our manufacturing operations, including depreciation.
+We primarily utilize third party manufacturers for the production of our additive manufacturing hardware, while and we utilize our own manufacturing facilities and personnel for the production of our consumables.
+The costs of revenue for internally manufactured products include the cost of raw materials, labor conversion costs, and overhead related to our manufacturing operations, including depreciation, depreciation and amortization.
+Overhead costs include shipping, storage, and labor.
 Cost of subscription services includes personnel-related costs associated with our customer success teams' provision of remote and on-site support services to our customers and the costs of replacement parts.

+parts, as well as software costs.
 Our cost of revenue also includes indirect costs of providing our products and services to customers which consist primarily of reserves for excess and obsolete inventory and stock-based compensation.